lark-parser/lark/docs/json_tutorial.md

 Lark accepts its grammars in a format called [EBNF](https://www.wikiwand.com/en/Extended_Backus%E2%80%93Naur_form).
 It basically looks like this:

-    rule_name : list of rules and TOKENS to match
+    rule_name : list of rules and TERMINALS to match
               | another possible list of items
               | etc.

-    TOKEN: "some text to match"
+    TERMINAL: "some text to match"

-(*a token is a string or a regular expression*)
+(*a terminal is a string or a regular expression*)

 The parser will try to match each rule (left-part) by matching its items (right-part) sequentially, trying each alternative (In practice, the parser is predictive so we don't have to try every alternative).